 Research indicates that 35% of the bank security breaches are external, and 65% of the breaches are internal.
 And of the 35%, over 95% is aided by insiders.

-This means that internal staff are involved in bank fraud by over 90% of all cases.
-For this reasons, it is recommended that for every bank upgrade, an independent post implementation review is done.
+This means that internal staff is involved in bank fraud by over 90% of all cases.
+For these reasons, it is recommended that for every bank upgrade, an independent post-implementation review is done.
 It is independent if done by a team other than the one that did the implementation.

 To ensure data security, we recommend the following: